Nigel Farage: I was hoaxed into ‘Up the Ra’ birthday greeting

 He said he always rejected unsuitable messages but one can occasionally slip through the net.

-Using the video-sharing website Cameo, a friend had paid for Farage to post a clip wishing the Irishman a happy birthday.
+Using the video-sharing website Cameo, Brian Ó Céileachair’s friend had paid for Farage to post a clip wishing the Irishman a happy birthday.

 In the 25-second recording, Farage said: “This message is for Brian, Brexiteer, and I hope you have a great birthday.

-“This comes from your good friend....
+“This comes from your good friend, Aidan.
 Now, it’s a bit early in the day so all I’ve got actually is coffee but I hope you enjoy a few pints with the lads tonight.
 Up the ‘RA!”

-Mr Farage said: "I do a large number of Cameo messages and always reject those that are unsuitable, but the odd one can slip through the net.
+Mr Farage told the Belfast Telegraph: "I do a large number of Cameo messages and always reject those that are unsuitable, but the odd one can slip through the net.
 It did not occur to me that this particular request was a hoax and any suggestion to the contrary is absurd.”

 The GB News presenter’s press officer said Mr Farage “probably didn’t know” the meaning behind the phrase “Up the ‘RA” when he shouted it in the video.